jbettmann/myFlix-clent/README.md

 ##### Description:

-This client is the front-end of the myFlix application.
-It provide users with access to information about different movies, descriptions, directors, actors and genres.
-Users will be able to sign up, update their personal information, and create a list of their favorite and to-watch movies.
+This is the client-side/frontend single-page myFlix application.
+Is displays responsive and rich UI components implemented with react-bootstrap.
+It provide users with access to information about different movies, their descriptions, directors, actors and genres.
+Users are able to sign up, update their personal information, and create a list of their favorite movies.
+This client-side myFlix application makes all its call to the myFlix RESTful API.

+Learn more about the [myFlix RESTful API](https://github.com/jbettmann/myFlix-app)

 ##### Live Demo: